 Unsurrendered tax losses are carried forward to be offset against future taxable profits.
-After accounting for tax credits receivable, there were accumulated tax losses for carry forward in the United Kingdom of £8.5 million as of June 30, 2017.
-There were also temporary differences on share-based compensation arrangements of £31.4 million.
-No deferred tax asset is recognized in respect of accumulated tax losses or temporary differences on share-based compensation arrangements because future profits are not sufficiently certain.
+After accounting for tax credits receivable, there were accumulated tax losses for carry forward in the United Kingdom of £7.2 million as of December 31, 2016.
+No deferred tax asset is recognized in respect of accumulated tax losses because future profits are not sufficiently certain.